raunakmankapure/raunakmankapure/README.md

 <h1 align="center">Hi 👋, I'm Raunak Rajendra Mankapure</h1>
 <h3 align="center">I am a pre final year computer science student @ SITCOE.
-I am grasping and working on various technologies like cybersecurity, java, databases, front end dev, flutter dev i have implemented the knowledge via creating the project and participating with my team in SMART INDIA HACKATHON 2023, DIPEX EXPO 2024.
-Highly passionate in Cybersec and Java development
+I am grasping and working on various technologies like cybersecurity, java, databases, front end dev, flutter dev.
+I have implemented the knowledge via creating the project and participating with my team in SMART INDIA HACKATHON 2023, DIPEX EXPO 2024.
+Highly passionate in Cybersec and Java development.
-You can check me on LinkedIn, http://www.linkedin.com/in/raunak-mankapure8010535634 Don’t worry, i know its not “https” or any phishing link😂 or you can simply search me on LinkedIn with my good name</h3>
+You can check me on LinkedIn, http://www.linkedin.com/in/raunak-mankapure8010535634

+Don’t worry, i know its not “https” or any phishing link😂 or you can simply search me on LinkedIn with my good name</h3>

 - 🌱 I’m currently learning **Data structures & algos**